thies/lindenthal.eu/_posts/2026-04-22-ai-idea-generation.md

 That is the writing layer in the research process.
 The more consequential shift is deeper.
 A growing number of papers rely on AI not for drafting but for execution — work that could not exist without machine learning carrying out the core analysis.
 [Bartik, Gupta and Milo (2025)](https://doi.org/10.1257/jep.20241428) read thousands of municipal zoning codes and built regulation measures that no research team could produce by hand.
 [Calainho, van de Minne and Francke (2024)](https://doi.org/10.1111/1540-6229.12494) replaced linear hedonic models with ML on 30,000 New York transactions and showed systematic gains in out-of-sample accuracy.
 [Shen and Ross (2021)](https://doi.org/10.1016/j.jue.2020.103299) extracted a description-quality measure from MLS listing text that captures soft information about property quality invisible to structured data.
 [Leow and Lindenthal (2025)](https://doi.org/10.1111/1540-6229.12527) applied the Gu-Kelly-Xiu ML asset-pricing framework to REIT factor returns and showed substantial forecast improvements over OLS.

 In each case, AI enables a measurement or prediction the research requires.
 Remove it and the paper disappears.
-But the role is still that of a skilled research assistant: executing tasks specified by a human.
-The PI — the person deciding what to study and why — remains human.
+But the role is still that of a skilled research assistant (RA): executing tasks specified by a human.
+The principal investigator (PI) — the person deciding what to study and why — remains human.

 <div style="max-width:600px; margin: 2em auto;">
   <p style="text-align:center; font-size:0.85em; color:#555; margin-bottom:0.4em;">Core research competencies: AI vs human (self-assessment)</p>